island-is/island.is/libs/nest/problem/README.md

 The following sub-classes are available for your convenience:

-- new ValidationError(fields) - accepts a record of validation issues.
+- new ValidationFailed(fields) - accepts a record of validation issues.

 ## Custom problems